-Girlfriend of missing Connecticut mom Jennifer Dulos' estranged husband turns herself into police
+Girlfriend of missing Connecticut mom Jennifer Dulos' estranged husband turns herself in to police

 The girlfriend of the Connecticut man whose estranged wife vanished months ago turned herself in to police on Thursday, just a day after the man was arrested and charged with an additional count of tampering with or fabricating evidence related to the disappearance of his wife, Jennifer Dulos.